alicersk/seedcount/paired-programming.md

 - `pandas`: data will largely be manipulated as pandas sataframes
 - `numpy`: for calculations
 - `random`: for plotting
-- `os`: for file
+- `os`: for file navigation

 Code:
-- seedcount.py: ...
+- `seedcount.py`: calculations
-- streamlitapp.py: code that runs the streamlit webapp
+- `streamlitapp.py`: code that runs the streamlit webapp
-- app.py: this would have run your heroku app, but I think streamlit will do everythign you need without heroku
+- `app.py`: this would have run your heroku app, but I think streamlit will do everythign you need without heroku
-- makesboxes.py: this is a piece of code I wrote to generate the code that will create a list of species checkboxes on your `streamlit` app for the user to choose from.
+- `makesboxes.py`: this is a piece of code I wrote to generate the code that will create a list of species checkboxes on your `streamlit` app for the user to choose from.
 I believe you will be able to make `streamlit` display it nicely into 3-4 columns so it's not just one giant list.
 This code also keeps track of the user choices and write them to a `userchoices` list object.

 *Note:* I think you may be able to have one .py file that is the one called by streamlit and all your calculations happen inside of it.